 - Boat crossing on Grey Lake* please check day 4 of the itinerary

 - 4 nights accommodation in EcoCamp

-- 1 night in Los Cuernos or Domo El Francés (depending on availability) **
+- 1 night in Los Cuernos or Domo El Francés or camping (depending on availability) **

 - One expert English speaking trekking guide